Assistive Devices for Easier Living With RA

 Even with the best treatment, rheumatoid arthritis can slow you down.
 That's why a good treatment plan doesn't stop with just medicine and exercise.
-If you start to have trouble with everyday activities, help is available.
+Extra help is available if you start to have trouble with everyday activities.

 Assistive devices are products and tools that can make life with rheumatoid arthritis easier.
-They might be new things you add to your home, or improvements to something you already have.
-These simple devices let you continue to cook, clean, get dressed, bathe, and move around with relative ease.
+They might be new things you add to your home or improvements to something you already have.
+These simple devices let you continue to cook, clean, get dressed, bathe, and move around with more ease.

-The first step is recognizing when and where you could use some extra help.
-Sometimes people adapt to changes in their ability level, giving up things they like to do without even recognizing it.
-Regular visits to your rheumatologist and an occupational therapist should uncover any changes in your level of function.
+The first step is to recognize when and where you could use some more help.
+Sometimes people adapt to changes in their ability level, giving up things they like to do without even realizing it.

-Next, take action.
-Having rheumatoid arthritis doesn't have to mean losing your independence.
-Check out this room-by-room guide for some ideas of how to make your daily activities easier.
+Next, take action to stay as independent as possible.
+Check out this room-by-room guide for some ideas of how to make your daily life easier.